 Oh, you don’t think so?
 Friendly Reminder:

 I could look at videos like those all day and not get tired of them.
-90s R&B music was a monolithic genre within a genre that mastered the art of storytelling through song.
+90s R&B music was a genre within a genre that mastered the art of storytelling through song.
 Point blank, it was just an epic time period for Rhythm and Blues.
 But it’s sad that R&B music since then hasn’t progressed, it’s just disappeared/dissolved into pop music.
 I’m not a musician but I am a fan of music that has substance, honesty, and credibility; traits that used to define this genre, but not anymore.
 I’m confused at how songs about love, happiness, and heartbreak got replaced with songs about drugs, superficiality, and having adult relations in the back seat of a car that you don’t own.

 Seriously, can someone explain the reasoning behind that?
 I can barely think of a handful of singers who’ve come out within the past 5 years that make music the way that artists back in the “good ole days” made music.
-But I don’t blame them, the medium has just changed (another reason why I lost respect for the industry).
+But I don’t blame them, the medium has changed (another reason why I lost respect for the industry).
 I just wonder if that style of music will ever come back again?
 I miss seeing R&B music videos that told stories about men falling in love with women with natural body parts and women loving those men who had no money, flaws and all.
-That’s what’s missing.

 This ongoing narrative about “hoes not being loyal” or how trifling men are for having “side pieces,” aren’t doing anything but adding more layers of distrust between men and women.
-But so many people will cry about there not being any suitable mates, even though we’re inadvertently being trained to not like each other.
+But so many people will cry about there not being any suitable mates, even though we’re inadvertently being trained to hate each other.
 Maybe if there were more positive messages regarding relationships in mainstream media then we wouldn’t have all of these problems.
 So, to the Powers-That-Be, please bring R&B music back to the forefront.
 If you don’t believe me when I tell you that it’s a genre that’s deeply missed, then just go to the comment section of the videos that I posted and you’ll see what I mean.

 Until next time…